-We independently research all featured brands and we ask them to confirm their claims.
+We independently research all featured brands, and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
-Learn more here.
+We explain this further in our Terms of Use.

-Bat Your Lashes For The Best Natural Mascara
+The Best Eco-friendly Mascara

-Index: Zero Waste Mascara Brands
+Index: Sustainable Mascara Brands

 - Besame Cosmetics Jump to brand